Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![Sphere](../../img/Sphere.png)

-In 2D, the sphere turns into a circle.
+In a 2D, the sphere turns into a circle.

 The center of the circle from the example is at the point `( 2, 1 )` and its radius is `3`.
-3 scalars are enough to describe a sphere in 2D.
+3 scalars are enough to describe a sphere in a 2D.

 ### Ray

-Mathematical model of the ray.
+The mathematical model of the ray.

-The first point marks the beginning of the ray, the second - sets the direction.
+The first point marks the beginning of the ray, the second sets the direction.
 An instance of the model is stored in any vector form.

 ```js
 var ray = [ 2, 1, 6, 3 ];